-The expenses of this offering that are payable by us are estimated to be approximately \$ (excluding estimated underwriting discounts and commissions).
-We have also agreed to reimburse the underwriters for certain of their expenses, in an amount up to \$, incurred in connection with review by the Financial Industry Regulatory Authority, Inc. of the terms of this offering, as set forth in the underwriting agreement.
+The expenses of this offering that are payable by us are estimated to be approximately \$1,600,000 (excluding estimated underwriting discounts and commissions).
+We have also agreed to reimburse the underwriters for certain of their expenses, in an amount up to \$250,000, incurred in connection with this offering.